onmax/nimiq-ui/docs/vitepress-theme/index.md

 ## Credits

 - The layout has been heavily inspired by the [Fumadocs](https://fumadocs.vercel.app/docs/ui) theme.
--cInspired by the work of the [Nimiq Hub documentation](https://www.nimiqhub.com/docs/learn).
+- Inspired by the work of the [Nimiq Hub documentation](https://www.nimiqhub.com/docs/learn).